simsaens/StretchyLayout/README.md

 }
 ```

-Notice that we now have a top constraint, a bottom constraint, *and* a height
+Notice how we now have a top constraint, a bottom constraint, *and* a height
 constraint?
 This is one of the awesome things about Auto Layout: we can have
 conflicting constraints and they will be broken in priority order.
 This is necessary to achieve the effect we want.

-First we keep our original constraint: the top of our image view is pinned to
+First we keep our original constraint.
+The top of our image view is pinned to
 the top of our view.
 We give this a priority of `.high`.

-Then we add an additional constraint: the height of our image must be greater
+We then add an additional constraint: the height of our image must be greater
 than or equal to the height of the image container behind it (recall our image
 container has the aspect ratio constraint).
 This has a `.required` priority.